vrtemij/games-catalogue-platform/README.md

 yarn install
 yarn start
 ```
-[http://localhost:3000](http://localhost:3000) to view application in the browser.
+Visit [http://localhost:3000](http://localhost:3000) to view application in the browser.

+###Notes

+For user auth I implemented jwt-token based authentication, HttpSession id is used for storing user cart.
+On the start of the application admin user is created, use `{"username": "admin", "password": "admin"}` to login.

+Visit [swagger-ui](http://localhost:8080/swagger-iu/) to view application api or export `platform.postman_collection.json` to postman.